 The use of DES products do not guarantee successful passage of the CDCES exam.
-The Certification Board of Diabetes Care and Education (CBDCE) (formerly know as NCBDE) does not endorse any preparatory or review materials for the CDCES exam, except for those published by CBDCE.
+The Certification Board of Diabetes Care and Education (CBDCE) does not endorse any preparatory or review materials for the CDCES exam, except for those published by CBDCE.